newjersey/navigator.business.nj.gov/web/roadmaps/tasks/individual-staff-licenses.md

 Your shop will need to have licensed staff.
 It is the responsibility of shop owner to ensure each staff member is appropriately licensed.
 Licenses are required for cosmetologists, hairstylists, manicurists, skin care specialists, barbers, hair braiders, beauticians, and teacher licenses.
 If staff do not already have a license, they can obtain a license by taking an exam with  the Department of Consumer Affairs.

-To complete this step, you must have:
+To complete this task, you must have:
 - Name and address of the school that provided license training

-After you complete this step, you will have:
+After you complete this task, you will have:
 - Staff License(s)